Unravelling the Mystery: What Is Mass Hysteria and its Impact

 Insight into the Future: A Look at the Stock Market’s Outlook

 We have moved deeper into the madness zone, and neutral sentiment has dropped to levels not seen for years.
-It is trading at 13, but bullish sentiment, while below its historical average, is still relatively high; it would be ideal to drop below 24.
+It is currently trading at 13, but bullish sentiment, although below its historical average, remains relatively high; it would be ideal to drop below 24.
 Bearish sentiment continues to trend higher, and that’s a good sign.
 As things stand now, we are close to another “mother of all buy signals” that would match 1987 and 2008.
 Our indicators need to dip slightly lower into the oversold range.

-Our trend indicator is positive, suggesting that every pullback, from mild to wild, should be embraced.
+Our trend indicator is positive, suggesting that every mild to wild pullback should be viewed as an opportunity.

-Originally disseminated on March 25, 2020, this piece remains in a state of perpetual refinement, with the most recent update undertaken in March 2024.
+Originally disseminated on March 25, 2020, this piece remains in a state of perpetual refinement, with the most recent update made in April 2025.